 Improving the boating experience includes better and more reliable access from our boating facilities to the water.
-That’s why we’re investing $1 million from the 2022-23 Better Boating Fund into the Recreational Boating Access and Dredging Program (RBADP).
+That’s why we’ve invested $1 million from the 2022-23 Better Boating Fund into the Recreational Boating Access and Dredging Program (RBADP).

 The RBADP will allocate grant funding to eligible organisations for dredging projects to ensure safer navigation at publicly accessible Victorian boating facilities.
 This will provide better access at local waterways for boaters and improved social and economic outcomes for local communities and businesses.

 Applications have now closed.
-Successful applicants will be announced soon.
+Successful applicants are listed below.

 Eligible organisations comprise of local government, state government departments and agencies, committees of management and local waterway authorities.